Close Menu

 5. The COPC Scholarship

-Contact Us
+Contact

 PhebeJungman@creighton.edu

-In the past decade and beyond, Common Ground has facilitated the education of a weekly average of 40 student, staff, faculty and community attendees in the areas of health disparities and community programming.
+Since 2004, Common Ground has facilitated the education of a weekly average of 40 student, staff, faculty and community attendees in the areas of health disparities and community programming.

-Common Ground is a multicultural forum that promotes integrated academic and professional relationships among students and faculty, making it an ideal context in which to discuss health disparities.
+Common Ground is a multicultural and interprofessional forum that promotes integrated academic and professional relationships among students and faculty, making it an ideal context in which to discuss health disparities.
 The goal is to have students understand health disparities as an integral part of the practice of medicine for all professionals.

 Location: All Common Ground sessions are hosted on Zoom

-Time: Fridays, 12 – 1 p.m.
+Time: Fridays, 12-1 p.m.
+CST

-Schedule: Common Ground Spring 2023 Schedule
+Schedule: Common Ground Spring 2024 Schedule

 Research in public health are funded for medical students as part of the National Institutes of Health Community Oriented Primary Care Endowment.
 Students work with faculty mentors or public health specialists who provide structure and oversee the respective research project.